How to Write Acceptance Criteria: Examples and Best Practices

 Acceptance criteria aren’t easy to write.
 Despite the simple format, writing the text is a challenge.
-Here are seven tips to help you avoid common mistakes while writing acceptance criteria or to review criteria written by a member of your team.
+Here are seven tips to help you avoid common mistakes while writing acceptance criteria or reviewing criteria written by a member of your team.

-- Avoid too broad of acceptance criteria.
-Broad acceptance criteria makes a user story vague.
+Broad acceptance criteria make a user story vague.
 Effective acceptance criteria must outline the scope of work so that developers can properly plan and estimate their efforts.